The average cost for individual health insurance is $438 a month. This cost may vary depending on where you live and how much coverage you want.

 For qualifying Americans under the age of 30, catastrophic plans are available to provide what can be considered last-resort health insurance.
 Catastrophic plan premiums are lower than even Bronze tier plans.
-However, you pay more for visits and prescriptions due to high deductibles, which are $8,550 for the year in 2021.
+However, you pay more for visits and prescriptions due to high deductibles.

 Factors that affect your health insurance costs